 The goal of this course is to broaden your knowledge of the psychoanalytic understanding of adolescent development.
 Following a review of the papers that shaped the early psychoanalytic understanding of adolescent development, we will examine several concepts that are key to a current analytic conception of the adolescent period: identification and identity, separation from parents and the movement toward adulthood and adult sexuality, the consolidation of the superego and the ego ideal, and the defensive use of action in adolescence.
 In our final meetings, we will focus on the transition from late adolescence to young adulthood, and on manifestations of adolescent conflict in adulthood.
-Wednesdays, 8:30 - 10:00 P.M.; 11 sessions; March 31 - June 9, 2021 108.
+Wednesdays, 8:35 - 10:00 P.M.; 9 sessions; May 3 - June 28, 2023 108.
 ETHICS IN CLINICAL PRACTICE I Stephanie Brandt, M.D.
-This course will complement the courses on analytic technique, adding another dimension to the practice of psychoanalysis.
-It will introduce the consideration of general ethical topics, such as the concept of a profession and the significance of a code of ethics.
-In addition, it will focus on the following specific topics: i. boundary violations, ii. confidentiality, and iii. the impact of the socio-cultural context on psychoanalytic work.
-Participants in the course will read key papers on ethics issues.
-The papers will serve as a starting point for discussion of clinical material from their own and others' practices.
+Debra Japko, Psy.D.
+This course will complement the courses on analytic technique, adding the essential subject of ethical standards of clinical practice.
+We will discuss clinical situations that reflect basic ethical dilemmas that are common in the practice of psychoanalysis.
+We will introduce basic ethical principles as well as the purpose and implementation of the APsaA code of ethics.
+We will focus on the following specific topics: i. boundary violations, ii. confidentiality and its exceptions, and iii. the impact of the socio-cultural context and systemic bias on psychoanalytic work.
+Students will read key papers on ethics issues.
+Discussion will focus on clinical material derived from both the instructors' and students' practices.
 This course will be continued during the fourth year in Ethics in Clinical Practice II.
-Mondays, 8:30 - 10:00 P.M.; 4 sessions; December 14, 2020 - January 25, 2021 109.
-DEEPENING THE TREATMENT The majority of patients for whom analysis would be the treatment of choice come to treatment seeking once or twice a week face to face psychotherapy.
+Mondays, 8:35 - 10:00 P.M.; 4 sessions; January 30 - February 27, 2023 109.
+DEEPENING THE TREATMENT Lori Pellegrino, M.D.
+Allison Lomonaco, M.D.
+The majority of patients for whom analysis would be the treatment of choice come to treatment seeking once or twice a week face to face psychotherapy.
 The purpose of this course is to provide the candidate with a frame of reference for deepening the treatment of such patients so that they develop over time from psychotherapy patients to analysands.
 Specific techniques for fostering the patient's accessibility to psychoanalysis will be illustrated by class discussion of process notes from the practices of the instructors and the candidates.
-Wednesdays, 7:00 - 8:25 P.M.; 6 sessions; April 28 - June 2, 2021 Navah C. Kaplan, Ph.D.
+Wednesdays, 7:00 - 8:25 P.M.; 6 sessions; April 26 - May 31, 2023 110.
+CRITICAL THINKING I Robert Smith, M.D.